Personal Immigration

 What is the cost of applying for a Graduate Visa?

-The application fee is currently £880 .
-You will also need to pay the Immigration Health Surcharge, which is £1,035 per year – amounting to £2,070 for a two-year visa or £3,105 for a three-year visa.
+The application fee is currently £937.
+You will also need to pay the Immigration Health Surcharge, which is £1,035 per year – currently £1,152.50 for an 18-month visa, £2,070 for a two-year visa or £3,105 for a three-year visa.
+You will be told the amount payable during the online application process.

 Can I extend my Graduate Visa once granted?

 No. The Graduate Visa is a one-time, non-extendable immigration route.
-If you wish to stay in the UK beyond its expiry, you must switch into another visa category, such as the Skilled Worker or Innovator Founder route.
+If you wish to stay in the UK beyond its expiry, you must switch into another visa category before your Graduate permission expires, such as the Skilled Worker or Innovator Founder route.

 Does time spent on a Graduate Visa count towards settlement?

-Time on the Graduate Visa does not count towards the five-year qualifying period for indefinite leave to remain.
-However, it counts as lawful residence and may contribute to a 10-year long residence application.
+Time on the Graduate Visa does not count towards the qualifying period for settlement under work-based routes such as Skilled Worker.
+However, it counts as lawful residence and may contribute to the qualifying period for settlement on the 10-year long residence route, provided all long residence requirements are met.

 What are the most common reasons for Graduate Visa refusal?

-Common reasons include applying after Student leave has expired, failing to meet course eligibility, or where the education provider has not notified UKVI of course completion.
-Breaches of immigration law or suitability issues may also result in refusal.
+Common reasons include applying after Student leave has expired where no overstaying exception applies, failing to meet course eligibility, having previously been granted permission under the Doctorate Extension Scheme or Graduate route, failing to provide required scholarship consent where applicable, or where the education provider has not notified UKVI of course completion.
+Breaches of immigration law, being on immigration bail, or suitability issues may also result in refusal or invalidity.

 Can my dependents apply with me on the Graduate Visa?